 Cyber insurance covers first-party losses and third-party claims, while general liability insurance only covers property damage.
 As with other kinds of insurance, cyber is all about transferring risks.
 In this case, those risks relate to the loss of data due to:

-It’s not just about losing money, either.
-Cyber insurance helps with costs related to combatting negative publicity, brand tarnishment and the erosion of customer trust.
+Cyber insurance also helps with costs related to combatting negative publicity, brand tarnishment, and the erosion of customer trust.